 Do you want to make your own playdough but don’t know where to start?
 Or maybe you have made tons of playdough and are looking for some new ideas!
 Homemade playdough is heaps of fun for young kids to play with, simple and easy to make, and inexpensive too!
-It is a great sensory play idea for hands-on early learning activities like letters, numbers and colors.
+It is a great sensory play idea for hands-on early learning activities like letters, numbers, shapes, and colors.
 Playdough loves to pretend, create, build, imagine and discover!
 Our playdough recipes below are easy to customize to suit your kids’ interests, seasonal themes, or holidays.